Monday, June 26, 1978

 “Randy and Tito would smoke out but not let me try it, due to some religious stricture,” Mike laughs.

 “Freddie made me smoke for the first time when I was 35.
 I got so foolish, he said I was turning senile,” Jim confesses.

 “I don’t have any pot memories, or any memories,” I feel so innocent.

 “You certainly know how to toke up while playing guitar,” Mike exposes my unremembered guilty past.

 I start playing George Harrison’s ‘While my Guitar Gently Weeps’, pointing at Mike when I sing the line

 See the love that’s sleeping…’

 He and Jim move next to me and we sing the whole song.

-“You lads are too cute together,” Jim observes.
+“You lads are too cute together,” Jim observes as always.
 “When I was your age, me mates could hardly look each other in the eye.”